316 pages | 18 B/W Illus.

-Communities great and small across Europe since the thirteenth century have contracted with doctors.
-Physicians provided citizen care, helped govern, and led in public life.
-Civic Medicine stakes out this timely subject by focusing on its golden age, when cities rivaled territorial states in local and global Europe and when civic doctors piloted the modern rise of empiricism and written information about the natural and human world.
-This opens the prospect of a long medical history of knowledge and community more than market or state, responsibility as much as exchange or power.
+Communities great and small across Europe for eight centuries have contracted with doctors.
+Physicians provided citizen care, helped govern, and often led in public life.
+Civic Medicine stakes out this timely subject by focusing on its golden age, when cities rivaled territorial states in local and global Europe and when civic doctors were central to the rise of shared, organized written information about the human and natural world.
+This opens the prospect of a long history of knowledge and action shaped more by community and responsibility than market or state, exchange or power.

 Introduction: Civic Medicine

 J. Andrew Mendelsohn

 1. Public Practice: The European Longue Durée of Knowing for Health and Polity

 Part I: Scholar in Town, Scholar in Office